Medical Biophysics

 The course of the defence

-The applicant presents the topic of his research, discussion regarding the research and the dissertation thesis follows.
-The ecamination board will ask the student four questions from the above list.
+The applicant presents the topic of his research.
+A discussion regarding the research and the dissertation thesis follows.
+The examination board will ask the student four questions from the above list.

 Profile of a graduate of the study programme

-Study programme is an interdisciplinary branch making use of the cooperation within the framework of basic science research in biology and medical clinical practice.
+The study programme is an interdisciplinary branch making use of cooperation within the framework of basic science research in biology and medical clinical practice.
 Student education is focused on the relation between physics and medicine.
-Attention is paid to the knowledge of diagnostic and therapeutic methods, studies of physical processes on biological membranes, mathematical modelling of biological processes, biomechanics, biosignals, and also to the biophysical effects of electromagnetic radiation.
+Attention is paid to the knowledge of diagnostic and therapeutic methods, studies of physical processes on biological membranes, mathematical modelling of biological processes, biomechanics, biosignals, and also the biophysical effects of electromagnetic radiation.

 Information about graduate employment